chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 - The `id` attribute applies a unique identification string to a single element, such as a headline.
 - `id` attributes **must be unique on the page**: no two elements can have an `id` attribute with the same value.
+  - You can only use any given ID once on a page!

 ```html
 <h1>This is a plain h1 heading</h1>